taitai66/hipp/README.md

 ```

 *(Note: To comply with the original dataset licenses, we do not distribute the raw image files directly.
 Please download the raw datasets from their official release repositories (and Kaggle for Snake135).
-You can then use the exact train/test split files provided in this repository to reorganize them, including the specific 31-class subset we used for WildFish.链接: https://pan.baidu.com/s/1ESn-ZssSLCg2I7wuNxOpQg?pwd=g8bn 提取码: g8bn)*
+You can then use the exact train/test split files provided in this repository to reorganize them.链接: 链接: https://pan.baidu.com/s/1c99puD7Yn52Ubu0TS82k8A?pwd=d4x6 提取码: d4x6)*
 * ## 🚀 Training & Evaluation
 We provide straightforward commands to reproduce the experiments.